How to Retire Well When You Don’t Have a Lot of Money (Value-Based Planning)

 • houses

-We waste money to pay rent, insurance, and upkeep on possessions we don’t use.
+We waste money to pay rent, insurance, and upkeep on possessions we don’t use based on the possibility that we might.

 Develop a continuous improvement mindset.